Helping Kids Learn to Love Fruits and Vegetables

 School meals are a chance to train kids’ palates, says Chef Michael, who oversees recipe development and training for Sodexo's K-12 schools in North America.
 As chefs, we have a responsibility to drive consumption by creating flavors that are fun, fresh and flavorful.

-Sodexo chefs want to build tolerance for flavors over time without creating negative food experiences.
+Sodexo chefs want to build tolerance for flavors, especially spicy ones, over time without creating negative food experiences.
 They also aim to prepare students for more plant-based eating in college.

-Generations Z and Alpha are also more attuned to environmental and health issues than previous generations, making plant-based meals more popular.
+It also makes it easier to see the impact of eating habits on our bodies, and on the planet.
+Generations Z and Alpha are also more attuned to environmental and health issues than previous generations, which has increased the popularity of plant-based eating with younger demographics.

 Plant-based dishes can also help save on food costs if chefs use fresh produce, as opposed to highly processed items or meat alternatives.